Course Offerings

 Direct and Cross-Examination Skills

-Tim Hallahan, Peter Gruenberger, and other members of The Hecht Training Group offer an one and one-half day program that combines interactive seminars and workshops on direct and cross-examination skills.
+Tim Hallahan, David Sonenshein, and other members of The Hecht Training Group offer an one and one-half day program that combines interactive seminars and workshops on direct and cross-examination skills.

 FORMAT